hongaar/bandersnatch/README.md

 #### `runner.then(function)`

-Function is invoked when command handler resolves.
+Function is invoked when the command handler resolves.

 #### `runner.catch(function)`

-Function is invoked when command handler rejects.
+Function is invoked when the command handler rejects.

 #### `runner.print(printer)`